 Let's learn how these ways can help you deal with negative feedback effectively.

-Accept The Mistake
+Accept the Mistake

 Mistakes happen, and there is very little we can do to prevent it.
 Humans can accidently mistype a number, computers may glitch over a sale item, it happens, nothing is perfect.
-However, when a customer or employee expresses a concern over a mistake, it is important to accept it.
-It would not be the client's fault for a cashier or machine error, why try to blame them for purchasing your product?
+However, when a customer expresses a concern over a mistake, it is important to accept it.
+It would not be the client's fault for a cashier or machine error, why try to blame them for purchasing your product!

-Respond Quickly and Efficiently
+Respond Quickly and Effectively

 Having a customer support team is essential for quick responses and making sure all the data that can be gathered can be.
 Your company should respond to all inquiries within 24 to 48 hours of receiving them.
 It may take time to resolve the problem, but ensure that you are doing as much as you can to provide the customer a feeling of importance.

-Investigate The Issue
+Investigate the Issue